Ya'akov Moshe Toledano: Biography

-Toledano was born on 18 August 1880 in Tiberias, then in the Ottoman Empire.
-He was the son of Rabbi Yehuda Toledano who had immigrated from Meknes in 1862 and grew up to become known as a public figure in Tiberias.
-He was a member of the city council and the head of the Mizrachi party in the city.
-For four years, Toledano lived among the Jewish minority in the Galilee, where he was among the founders of a Hebrew school in Peki'in.
+Toledano was born on 17 August 1880 in Tiberias, then in the Ottoman Empire.
+He was the son of Rabbi Yehuda Toledano who had emigrated from Meknes in 1862.
+After being educated in a local yeshiva, In 1899 he started writing for Havatzelet. he served a member of the city council and the head of the Mizrachi party in the city.
+Following a cholera outbreak in Tiberias in 1903, Toledon's family moved to Peki'in.

-During World War I Toledano received French citizenship after being expelled by the Ottoman authorities and lived in Corsica with 800 other members of the Galilee's Jewish community.
-He served as rabbi for the local Jewish community on the island, and dedicated himself to improving Jewish life there.
-In 1920 the French government allowed the community to return to the Galilee.
-After returning to Tiberias, Toledano purchased land from the local Arabs around the Tomb of Maimonides and the Tomb of Rabbi Akiva, building a wall around the Tomb of Maimonides and financing the establishments of several new neighborhoods.
+During World War I Toledano was one of 700 Jews expelled by the Ottoman authorities due to holding French citizenship, moving to Corsica.
+In 1920 he returned to Tiberias and the following year participated in the rabbinical conference in Jerusalem that established the Chief Rabbinate.
+Toledano purchased land from the local Arabs around the Tomb of Maimonides and the tomb of Rabbi Akiva, building a wall around the Tomb of Maimonides and financing the establishments of several new neighborhoods.

-Between 1926 and 1928 Toledano was a member of the Chief Rabbinate in Tangier, and was a member of the Beit Din for the Jewish community of the city.
-By 1941 he had been appointed as the head of the Beit Din and the deputy Chief Rabbi of Cairo, the head of the Beit Din in Alexandria and the member of the Beit Din of Egypt, roles in which he served in until his election as the Sephardi Chief Rabbi of Tel Aviv in 1942.
-He held this position until 1958, and along with the Ashkenazi Chief Rabbi, Isser Yehuda Unterman, helped found the Special Court of Agunot.
+Between 1926 and 1929 Toledano was a member of the Chief Rabbinate in Tangier.
+In 1929 he became deputy Chief Rabbi of Cairo, and four years later also made deputy Chief Rabbi of Alexandria and deputy head of Cairo's rabbinical court of appeal.
+He was appointed chief rabbi of Alexandia in 1932 and in 1942 was elected as the Sephardi Chief Rabbi of Tel Aviv.
+He held this position until 1958.